echen52/battle-castle-assistant/README.md

 # Battle Castle Assistant

-A web-based tool for identifying possible Pokemon Platinum and HeartGold/SoulSilver's Battle Castle facility based on observed characteristics.
+A web-based tool for identifying possible Pokemon in Pokemon Platinum and HeartGold/SoulSilver's Battle Castle facility based on observed characteristics.

 ## Features